 TURNING OVER A NEW LEAF

-Following the flowers, Eastern redbud’s simple, deep green, leaves have their own attractions.
-Broadly heart-shaped and ranging from 3 to 5 inches, they emerge reddish and gradually turn green as they grow.
+Following its flowers, Eastern redbud’s simple, deep green leaves have their own attractions.
+Broadly heart-shaped, they emerge a reddish color and gradually turn green as they grow.

 And in the fall, they turn a brilliant shade of yellow.

 Topping out at a height of 20-30 feet with an equal spread, redbud is the perfect-sized ornamental tree.
 Its short, twisted trunk, unique branch structure and wide, umbrella-like crown make it a stunning specimen even in winter.